-Beginning in 2019, United Power will begin a phased-in implementation of a new rate structure that will replace the current way members are billed for electricity.
-The new rate structure will break apart the current blended rate to now include a Fixed Charge, Energy Charge, and a new Demand Charge component.
-In preparation for this new way of thinking about your electric consumption, the following information will help members better understand demand as it relates to their energy use.
+Beginning in 2019, United Power began phasing in its demand rate.
+The rate structure breaks apart the traditional blended rate to include a Fixed Charge, Energy Charge, and Demand Charge.
+The following information will help members better understand demand as it relates to their energy use.

-The new Demand Charge line item that now appears on your monthly bill represents the 15-minute interval with the highest amount of electricity used during that billing month – measured in kilowatts (kW).
+The Demand Charge line item that appears on your monthly bill represents the 15-minute interval with the highest amount of electricity used during that billing month – measured in kilowatts (kW).

 Electric rates have traditionally been a blend of costs.
 The cost of fuels to generate electricity, the cost to deliver the energy to your home, the cost to the cooperative to maintain and repair the system, even the cost of billing is included in the rates you pay – and we all share in the overall cost for power and peak charges.

-We now have access to more information about how individual members use power.
+Our advanced metering technology allows us to access more information about how individual members use power.
 We have information about every member’s energy consumption in 15-minute increments, and we can actually determine how individual households are impacting our system.
-This additional information allows us to break apart the various components of your electric bill and charge you more fairly for the two largest drivers of your electric consumption: your impact on the electric system (your demand), and amount of power you consume (your energy use).
+This additional information allows us to break apart the various components of your electric bill and charge you more fairly for the two largest drivers of your electric consumption: your impact on the electric system (your demand) and amount of power you consume (your energy use).

-The Power Portal is United Power's newest resource for members, and offers a detailed look at monthly energy consumption data and overall usage history.
-This free online resource allows members to view monthly, daily and hourly energy use by 15-minute intervals, and presents your demand with an easy-to-see orange line.
+The Power Portal is United Power's free member resource that allows them to view detailed energy consumption data and overall usage history.
+Members can view monthly, daily and hourly energy use by 15-minute intervals, and presents your demand with an easy-to-see orange line.
 The Power Portal provides the information you need to help you pinpoint the exact day and time you hit your demand.
 Learn more about using the Power Portal here.

 Major appliances used for heating and cooling, cooking, and laundry are your home’s largest energy consumers and have the greatest impact on your overall energy usage and demand.
 The more appliances or devices you run at the same time, the higher your electricity demand.